linl33/bohemia/guides/guide_geocoding_form.md

 - This will bring you back to the main menu.
 - Select "Send Finalized Form".
 - Make sure the box to the right of the form name is "checked" and the select "Send Selected" to upload a finished form.

+## What happens after geocoding

+- When a separate geocoding form is submitted (as per the above), the server-side data "pipeline" will automatically link the geocoded locations and meta-information with the missing/skipped fields from the original census questionnaire.